0xMukesh/thw-faucet-cli/blog.md

   const spinner = ora(`🦄 sending tokens to ${wallet} on ${network}`).start();
   ```

-- We are calling the backend with the `address` and `network` query parameters.We are then returning the transaction link which is sent along with the response when we call the backend.
+- We are calling the backend with the `address` and `network` query parameters.
+We are then returning the transaction link which is sent along with the response when we call the backend.

 ```ts
 await axios